ancabilloni/vision_projects/README.md

-# Collection of CV Applications / Tools
+# CV Applications / Tools

 Requirements:
 - Python (written on 2.7, may work on 3)